-Eligible employees will be entitled to use a maximum of 6 weeks of unpaid leave (accrued and unused paid leave may be substituted) for the loss of a child (as defined within the act) due to suicide or homicide.
+Eligible employees will be entitled unpaid leave in accordance with the Child Extended Bereavement Leave Act for the loss of a child (as defined by the Act) due to suicide or homicide (as defined within the Act).
+Accrued and unused paid leave may be substituted.
 Leave may be taken in a single continuous period or intermittently in increments of no less than 4 hours.
 Leave must be completed within one year after the employee notifies the employer of the loss.
 An employer may require reasonable documentation.